refueleddotnet/basic/README.md

 ## Themepost

 Themepost by [Themepost](http://themepost.dev).
-Themepost is a clean, lightweight theme that is a perfect starting point for blogs.
+Basic is a clean and minimalist blogging theme for Ghost.
+Designed to provide a seamless, text-focused experience.
+Perfect for writers and content creators who value simplicity and readability, this theme puts your content front and center, offering a distraction-free platform for storytelling.

 ## Live Demo
 [Live Demo](https://themepost.dev/previews/basic)